cnieren/Blog/_posts/2016-01-22-super-dedup-er.md

 ## Even bigger

 Let\'s assume we are trying to solve this problem in the same amount of time, but instead of only 100,000 items we had 100 million or 1 billion, how could we change our solution to work for these kinds of data sets?
 We could change the structure we insert all of the items into from a  binary tree to a hash table.
 In general insertion into a hash table runs in O(1)  or constant time, which would be possible to process in JavaScript on the client side in a reasonable time.
 Once we get into the billions it would make more sense to move the computation to the database.
-Database servers generally have significantly more processing power than an typical consumer computer, and they are optimized to run these kinds of computations.
+Database servers generally have significantly more processing power than a typical consumer computer, and they are optimized to run these kinds of computations.

 You can find a demo of this code [here][Demo], and the full version of the code that powers that demo can be found [here][DemoCode].